Frequently Asked Questions

 If you would like your student to enroll in either or both of these programs, please register here.

-Will there be any extra support for rising seniors this year as they prepare for the college application process?
+Will there be any extra support for juniors and seniors this year as they prepare for the college application process?

 We know that many parents of our rising seniors are concerned about what all of this uncertainty means for their child’s college admissions process, and we plan to do all we can to help students and families navigate this.